Therapy for Childhood Emotional Neglect (CEN)

 • You struggle to identify your emotions or feel disconnected from them altogether

-Specific Examples of Childhood Emotional Neglect
+What are Common Examples of Childhood Emotional Neglect?

 • When you were sad or overwhelmed, your parents responded with "You’re fine" or "It’s not a big deal"